 How Much Does Steroid Injection Increase Settlements in Florida?

-Many of our clients wonder whether the treatment they receive for a herniated disk, such as steroid injections, impacts their settlement.
+Many of our clients wonder whether the treatment they receive for a herniated disc, such as steroid injections, impacts their settlement.
 The answer is yes.
-After suffering a herniated disk because of another person’s negligent behavior, you can demand compensation.
+After suffering a herniated disc because of another person’s negligent behavior, you can demand compensation.
 The insurance settlement or court award may cover your medical bills, out-of-pocket expenses, pain and suffering, and more.

 We calculate your past and future medical care costs to determine a fair value for your claim.
 According to the herniated disc injury with steroid injection settlement examples listed on this page, the typical Florida bulging disc injury settlement and payout is anywhere from $300,000 to $530,000.
 Herniated disc settlements without surgery depend greatly on the unique circumstances of each case which is why there is no accurate average settlement amount for herniated disc injuries in Florida.